 - Research and organize exhibit information;

-The Research and Curatorial Internship is designed for college level sophomores, juniors, or seniors who are preparing for a career in History, Jewish History, German Studies, Archival Studies, Information and Library Sciences, Museum Studies, or related fields.
-A basic knowledge of Holocaust History and the History of the 20th Century is preferred.
-Applicants with language skills in German, Yiddish, or Hebrew, basic photography, and/or Adobe CS programs are highly encouraged to apply.
-Applicants with an aesthetic eye and proficiency with Adobe software such as Photoshop, InDesign, and Illustrator is highly desirable.
+This Internship is designed for college level sophomores, juniors, or seniors who are preparing for a career in Modern History, Jewish History, German Studies, Archival Studies, Information and Library Sciences, Museum Studies, or in the related fields.
+A basic understanding of Holocaust History and the History of the 20th Century is preferred.
+Applicants with language skills in German, Yiddish, Hebrew and Hungarian, basic photography skills and/or Adobe CS programs are highly encouraged to apply.
+Knowledge and experience in programming of databases for repositories and museums together with a Computer Science background is highly desirable.